 I’m a huge animal lover, so when we planned our Arizona trip over the winter, I put Oatman right at the top of my list.

 Oatman was sparsely settled starting in 1863 when a small bit of gold was discovered in the surrounding Black Mountains.
 Not much came of the discovery until two lucky prospectors struck it rich in 1915, with a 10 million dollar claim.
 The town grew rapidly after that, and in the course of a single year, the tiny tent village became a town of 3,500 people.

 A revitalized interest in historic route 66 saved Oatman from demise, and while it may not be thriving, it’s got a lot to offer visitors looking for that kitschy slice of Americana.

 But first, park your car on the street, and take a tour of an iconic Arizona ghost town that refuses to die.
 Here’s the plan for a perfect day in Oatman, Arizona:

 Feed the Oatman burros.
-You can bring carrots or buy “burro chow” at just about any shop.
+You can buy “burro chow” at just about any shop.
 The burros know the drill and will happily beg for food.
 Some are a bit too bold, though, so be careful.
-They’ll chase you down if they know you’ve got carrots in your pocket.
+They’ll chase you down if they know you’ve got food in your pocket.

 Indulge in Ice Cream at the Olive Oatman Ice Cream Parlor.
 Just make sure you keep your cones away from the four-legged scavengers.
 Seriously, those burros will steal your cone in a heartbeat!

 Watch the gunslingers at noon.
 Traffic is stopped every day for this grand event — a wild west shootout, just like in the movies.